stevesea/argocd-helm-app-of-apps-example/README.md

 # Overview

-This repository contains an example of a Helm chart and templates for creating an environment-specific collection of ArgoCD Application/AppProject CRDs.
+This repository contains an example of a Helm chart and templates for creating an environment-specific collection of Argo CD Application/AppProject CRDs.

 ## Links to information I wish I knew when I began learning Kubernetes